 upgrade pilots in the flight simulator, conduct check rides in the flight simulator, and all of

 the Check Airman duties on the line.
-In May of 2008 I took my old Florida position back, but
+During the month of May, 2008, I took my old Florida

-And finally, effective July 11, 2013 I retired from the airline business.
+And finally, effective July 11, 2013 I retired from my airline career.
 I stay real busy with

 photography, working part time at the Montana Learning Center at Canyon Ferry Lake and